Pooran-Dewari/create-blacklist-fie-for-ChIP-seq-analysis/Run umap Atlantic salmon.md

 ###### 2.4 Run bowtie for --kmer 100
 For bowtie alignment, we need the location of bowtie directory.
 I can't find location of bowtie package in conda environment, therefore, need to load bowtie module on server and then use `which bowtie` to find location.
-This location (without bowtie bit at the end) needs to go into the script below.
+This location (without bowtie bit at the end) needs to go into the run_bowtie_100.sh script.
 ```ruby
 # this bit is just to find the location of bowtie
 module load igmm/apps/bowtie/1.1.2